spacetelescope/roman_tools/README.md

 The [Getting Started](http://astroconda.readthedocs.io/en/latest/getting_started.html) instructions for Astroconda cover setting up the conda package manager and certain environment variables.
 Enable the Astroconda channel with the command `conda config --add channels http://ssb.stsci.edu/astroconda` (as explained in the [Selecting a Software Stack](http://astroconda.readthedocs.io/en/latest/installation.html#configure-conda-to-use-the-astroconda-channel) document).

-The WFIRST Simulation Tools suite includes Pandeia, an exposure time and signal-to-noise calculator that (for now) depends on Python 2.7.
-To create a Python 2.7 environment for WFIRST Simulation Tools, use the following command:
+The WFIRST Simulation Tools suite includes Pandeia, an exposure time and signal-to-noise calculator.
+To create a Python environment for WFIRST Simulation Tools, use the following command:

 ```
 $ conda create -n wfirst-tools --yes python=3.6 astropy=2.0.6 \